 Not Officially NSF Certified

-The biggest setback of Berkey filters is that no Berkey system has an official NSF certification.
+The biggest setback of Berkey filters is that no Berkey system has an official NSF certification, and not even NSF testing (as Berkey originally falsely claimed).
 So, to believe Berkey’s impressive contaminant removal claims, we can only go off Berkey’s test results.
 There’s a problem with this, though…

 Some people think that Berkey water filters are a scam.
 Why?
 Because Berkey won’t share the exact filter media used in its Black Berkey elements, and Berkey’s competitors claim that the manufacturer’s test results are fake.
-Plus, Berkey won’t obtain official NSF certifications, which means that Berkey products can’t be sold in California and Iowa due to certain state laws.
+Plus, Berkey falsely claimed it had testing to NSF Standards when it didn’t, and won’t obtain official NSF certifications, which means that Berkey products can’t be sold in California and Iowa due to certain state laws.

 We think the idea of Berkey being a complete scam is a bit extreme, but we do have some concerns about some of its contaminant removal claims, and we do wonder why Berkey doesn’t just end the controversy by simply obtaining official NSF certifications.